Security is the backbone of CAST AI. After all, our founders have a strong background and years of experience in cybersecurity.

 Here’s what the CAST AI agent can read:

 - Main resources like nodes, pods, deployments, etc., required for running the Savings Report.

 - Environment Variables on pods, deployments, statefulsets, daemonsets.

 The agent doesn’t have access to secrets, config maps, or sensitive Environment Variables.
 CAST AI removes such sensitive EVs – like passwords, tokens, keys, secrets – before starting to analyze your resources.

 CAST AI doesn’t access any sensitive data of its users.
 Regardless of which resources you are using in your Kubernetes cluster, there’s no way we can know its contents or access them.

 All we know is how much storage, memory, and CPU units are needed to run your cluster most efficiently.
 You can remove our agent and all its legacy resources any time you want.

-Note: CAST AI is ISO-certified and we’re well underway to obtaining SOC 2 certification.
+Note: CAST AI is ISO-certified and holds the SOC 2 Type II certification.

 How the CAST AI agent works step by step